Plan TPUs in GKE

 4. Choose the TPU Topology: The physical arrangement of the TPUs within a TPU slice.
 Select a topology that matches your model's parallelism requirements.

-We recommend that you use the reference tables on this page to identify if your node pools are single-host or multi-host TPU slice nodes.
+Use the reference tables on this page to identify if your node pools are single-host or multi-host TPU slice nodes.

 Choose a GKE mode of operation